onursarikaya/sketch-framer-3/README.md

 # Sketch Framer 3

-**BEWARE: This plugin is not yet ready for human consumption.**
+**BEWARE: This plugin is not yet ready for human consumption.
+It also requires a Sketch version equal or greater than 7876.**

-3.0 is the new black.
-This is the home of v3 of the Sketch Framer plugin, for Sketch 3, to export to Framer 3.
+This is the home of version 3 of the Sketch Framer plugin, for Sketch 3, to export to Framer 3.
+Yes, 3.0 is the new black.

 ## How-to